 Chiquito J. Crasto is a Research Associate Professor at the Center for Biotechnology and Genomics, TTU.
 He also has a graduate Adjunct faculty position at the Department of Computer Science.

-Dr. Crasto, a recipient of the Government of India National Merit Scholarship, graduated from the University of Mumbai and the Indian Institute of Technology with degrees in Chemistry.
-He has a Master's degree in Chemistry from the Ohio State University and a doctorate in Chemistry from the University of New Orleans.
-Dr. Crasto's doctoral research involved using small-molecular crystallography and theoretical methods to study non-bonded electronic interactions.
+Dr. Crasto, a recipient of the Government of India National Merit Scholarship, graduated from the Indian Institute of Technology.
+He holds a doctorate in Chemistry from the University of New Orleans.

-Dr. Crasto has taught Chemistry as a graduate student.
-He has held Adjunct teaching positions at King University in Tennessee, Georgia Gwinnett College in Lawrenceville, Georgia and University of New Haven, West Haven, Connecticut.
-He has taught Chemistry, Biology, Biochemistry and Proteomics.
+Chiquito has held Adjunct teaching positions at King University in Tennessee, Georgia Gwinnett College, Georgia and the University of New Haven, Connecticut.

 He is a 2019 TTU President leadership Fellow.